 To arrange a chat with any of our spokespeople below, please contact our Press Office on 0121 827 9902 (9am-5pm) or on 07375 146457 out of hours.

 Sam can cover topics such as the history of veganism and The Vegan Society, the life of its co-founder Donald Watson, and being vegan for over 20 years.

 Heather can cover topics such as vegan nutrition for people of all ages, supplementation, hospital catering for vegans, and healthy living.

-Francine can cover everything from veganism in the news and the rapid rise of veganism to news and events from The Vegan Society.
+Francine can comment on breaking and developing vegan news stories, new product launches, the rapid rise of veganism and announcements and events from The Vegan Society.